There are many different options for insurance and no medical disability insurance is one of them. What is this and why do you need it?

 - If you are receiving medical treatment for a serious illness and the effects make it unsafe for you to do your job, this may be covered by your no medical disability insurance policy.

 - Even some mental health disorders are covered if they are severe enough to affect your ability to earn income, such as a depressive episode following a traumatic event.

 No medical disability insurance is not just for a permanent disability, such as losing a limb.
 It is designed to protect your income from any unexpected disability.

-Now, you may be thinking, I already have life insurance, car insurance, mortgage insurance, critical illness insurance, and insurance to pay for my final expenses when I pass away.
+Now, you may be thinking, I already have life insurance, car insurance (Which may or may not be from One Sure Insurance), mortgage insurance, critical illness insurance, and insurance to pay for my final expenses when I pass away.
 Now I need disability insurance as well?
 What is the chance that I will become disabled?
 I think I will sit this one out.

 First of all, before they hit the age of 65, one in three Canadians will experience some type of disability that lasts for an average of three months.
 Second of all, no medical disability insurance is affordable and can be obtained through several different cost-saving ways.
 These ways include:

 - Individual Policies: There are several types of individual plans that carry different premiums and benefits.
 Discuss these with your insurance agent to find the best fit for you.
 CLHIA notes, “The longer your waiting period before benefits begin after you become disabled, the lower the premiums you pay.
 Discuss with your insurance agent the pros and cons of waiting 180 days for your benefits instead of 30 or even 90 days.
 You could consider using the money you save to buy other options such as cost-of-living or inflation protection increase, or to extend the length of time you are covered for benefits.”

 - Group Coverage: You may already be covered if your place of employment has invested in a group plan.
 If so, check your policy to see what levels of coverage your group plan offers and don’t forget to arrange for coverage after you leave your job.